jvde-github/AIS-catcher/README.md

 Meta data is not calculated by default to keep the program as light as possible when running as a server on low spec devices but can be activated with the ```-M``` switch.
 The calculation of signal power (in dB) and applied frequency correction (in ppm) are activated with  ``-M D``.
 NMEA messages are timestamped with  ``-M T`` and additional country information from the station derived from the MMSI is included in JSON output with ``-M M``.

 There are many libraries for decoding AIS messages to JSON format.
 I encourage you to use your favorite library ([libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c), [pyais](https://github.com/M0r13n/pyais), etc).
 However, there does not seem to be clear consensus yet on the format.
-We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html) which is a great document by Eric S. Raymond.
+We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html).

 ### Posting messages over HTTP